 *CCC would like to express appreciation to Durham Technical Community College for providing the original source for this content.

 Application Information & Deadlines

-Students who wish to apply to C-STEP at Craven Community College must complete the University of North Carolina at Chapel Hill’s C-STEP application process; the application link is posted below.
+Students who wish to apply to C-STEP at Craven Community College must complete the University of North Carolina at Chapel Hill’s C-STEP application process.

 Orringer Hall 108D

 New Bern Campus